 Addressing the Sixty-first Annual General Meeting of EIH Limited (the flagship Company of The Oberoi Group) held in Kolkata today Mr. P.R.S.
 Oberoi, Chairman said "There was an expectation that global economies would see a recovery in 2011.
 Unfortunately, this is not happening.
 Global economies and the economic environment are volatile and the world is confronted with economic uncertainties which could impact the Company's business".

-Mr. Oberoi also said that "The profitability of the Company for 2010-2011 would have been better than in 2009-2010 had it not been for an increase in interest costs amounting to र 54 crore."
+Mr. Oberoi also said that "The profitability of the Company for 2010-2011 would have been better than in 2009-2010 had it not been for an increase in interest costs amounting to 54 crore."

-The total Revenue for the year ended 31st March, 2011 was र 1142.95 crores as compared to र 907.27 crores in the previous year which represents an increase of 26%.
+The total Revenue for the year ended 31st March, 2011 was 1142.95 crores as compared to 907.27 crores in the previous year which represents an increase of 26%.

-The EBITDA was र 334.05 crores as compared to र 257.9 crores in the previous year which is an increase of approximately 30%.
+The EBITDA was 334.05 crores as compared to 257.9 crores in the previous year which is an increase of approximately 30%.

-The Profit after Tax was र64.54 crores as compared to र 57.23 crores in the previous year which is an increase of approximately 13%.
+The Profit after Tax was 64.54 crores as compared to 57.23 crores in the previous year which is an increase of approximately 13%.

-The Dividend has been approved at 90 paise per Equity Share as compared to र 1.2 per Equity Share in the previous year.
+The Dividend has been approved at 90 paise per Equity Share as compared to 1.2 per Equity Share in the previous year.
 The Dividend will be paid on the expanded capital after Rights Issue.
-Had the dividend been computed on the number of issued shares before the Rights Issue, the Dividend would have been र 1.31 per Equity Share.
+Had the dividend been computed on the number of issued shares before the Rights Issue, the Dividend would have been 1.31 per Equity Share.

 Mr. Oberoi added, "I am happy to say that the operating results of the first quarter of this Financial Year are much better than in the first quarter of the previous Financial Year:

-Total Income has increased from र 205.16 crores to र 255.84 crores which represents an increase of 25%.
+Total Income has increased from 205.16 crores to 255.84 crores which represents an increase of 25%.

-The EBIDTA has increased from र 25.95 crores to र 57.11 crores which is an increase of over 100%.
+The EBIDTA has increased from 25.95 crores to 57.11 crores which is an increase of over 100%.

-The Profit before Tax has increased to र 14.95 crores from a loss of र 28.07 crores".
+The Profit before Tax has increased to 14.95 crores from a loss of 28.07 crores".

-Proceeds from the Rights Issue and better Cash Flow has enabled the Company to reduce its borrowings by about र 1100 crores.
+Proceeds from the Rights Issue and better Cash Flow has enabled the Company to reduce its borrowings by about 1100 crores.
 The consequent savings in interest should have a positive effect on the Company's profitability in the current year.

 Mr. Oberoi added "The Oberoi Group continues to be recognised internationally by travellers as being amongst the best hospitality groups worldwide.
 This is a source of pride and satisfaction for all of us.
 For instance, Travel + Leisure , a leading international travel magazine has, in a recent readers' poll, ranked three Oberoi hotels 1st, 3rd and 4th in Asia.
 Three Oberoi hotels have been ranked amongst the fifteen best in the world.
 Two Oberoi city hotels, The Oberoi, Mumbai and The Oberoi, New Delhi, have been ranked amongst the top city hotels in Asia.